BetterRules/openfisca-aotearoa/INTRODUCTION.md

 ### Referencing Legislation

-New Zealand legislation is referencable on [legislation.govt.nz] (http://www.legislation.govt.nz/).
+New Zealand legislation is referencable on [legislation.govt.nz](http://www.legislation.govt.nz/).
 Open Fisca allows for direct referencing of parameters and variables.
 When creating a parameter or variable include a reference as you believe most appropriate.
 Some examples of how that can be done with respects to the "age of majority" defined in the Age of Majority Act 1970.